-The 2019-20 OSAP application for full-time students is now available.
+The 2020-21 OSAP application for full-time and part-time students is available.

 Take a look at our step-by-step guide on "How to Apply for OSAP."
 Remember to apply for OSAP early!